SolomonRosemite/Unity-FutureCube/README.md

 2. (Optionally) Connect to Firebase:

 - Create a Firebase Project: <a href="https://firebase.google.com">here.</a>
-- Connect Project to Project:
+- Connect Unity Project to Firebase:
   <a href="https://firebase.google.com/docs/unity/setup">see here.</a>

 # Built with⛏️